lequant40/portfolio_allocation_js/README.md

 - Proportional minimum variance algorithm (MVA)
   Discovered by [David Varadi](https://cssanalytics.wordpress.com/), the MVA portfolio is meant to be an approximation of the GMV portfolio.

-- Maximum Sharpe ratio (MSR), a.k.a.
-(Lintner) tangency portfolio
-  Introduced by John Lintner in the research paper [The Valuation of Risk Assets and the Selection of Risky Investments in Stock Portfolios and Capital Budgets](https://www.jstor.org/stable/1924119), the MSR portfolio possesses the highest Sharpe ratio among all the mean-variance efficient portfolios.

-- Random subspace mean-variance optimization (RS-MVO)
-  Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and first formally studied by [Benjamin J. Gillen](http://www.its.caltech.edu/~bgillen/index.htm) in the research paper [Subset Optimization for Asset Allocation](http://www.its.caltech.edu/~bgillen/papers/Subsets.pdf), RS-MVO portfolios combines the usage of a [random subspace optimization method](https://en.wikipedia.org/wiki/Random_subspace_method) with mean-variance optimization.

 - Minimax portfolio
   Introduced by Martin Young in the research paper [A Minimax Portfolio Selection Rule with Linear Programming Solution](http://www.jstor.org/stable/2634472), the minimax portfolio uses the minimum return as a measure of risk instead of the variance as in the Markowitz framework.

 - Random portfolio
-  A random portfolio, while maybe not directly usable to allocate assets, can be used to benchmark the performances of asset allocation strategies, as pioneered by Ronald J. Surz in the article [Portfolio Opportunity Distributions](https://doi.org/10.3905/joi.3.2.36) and latter complemented by Patrick Burns in the article [Random Portfolios for Performance Measurement](https://doi.org/10.1007/3-540-36626-1_11).
+  A random portfolio, while not directly usable to allocate assets in real-life, can be used to benchmark the performances of portfolio allocation strategies, as pioneered by Ronald J. Surz in the article [Portfolio Opportunity Distributions](https://doi.org/10.3905/joi.3.2.36) and latter complemented by Patrick Burns in the article [Random Portfolios for Performance Measurement](https://doi.org/10.1007/3-540-36626-1_11).

+- Numerical optimization portfolio
+  When no specific numerical algorithm exist to solve a particular portfolio allocation problem, it is always possible to use generic numerical optimization algorithms instead (e.g., grid search on the simplex).

-## Helper algorithms
+## Portfolio allocation support algorithms
 - Portfolio weights rounding
-  The rounding algorithm described in the research paper [Rounding on the standard simplex: Regular grids for global optimization](https://doi.org/10.1007/s10898-013-0126-2) from Immanuel M. Bomze and al. allows to compute real-life portfolio weights from the theoretical portfolio weights obtained from a portfolio allocation algorithm.
+  The rounding algorithm described in the research paper [Rounding on the standard simplex: Regular grids for global optimization](https://doi.org/10.1007/s10898-013-0126-2) from Immanuel M. Bomze and al. allows to compute real-life portfolio weights from the theoretical portfolio weights obtained from any portfolio allocation algorithm.

-- Portfolio numerical optimization
-  Numerical optimization algorithms (grid search...) allow to determine numerically the weights of the optimal portfolio(s) minimizing a given objective function.

 - Mean-variance efficient frontier and corner portfolios computation, through the Markowitz critical line algorithm
   The set of all mean-variance efficient portfolios (the mean-variance efficient frontier), as well its generating discrete set (the set of corner portfolios) can be efficiently computed by a specialized algorithm developped by Harry M. Markowitz.